SocketMobile/capturesdk_flutter/docs/source/captureContactlessReaderWriter.rst

 Favorite Devices
 ^^^^^^^^^^^^^^^^
-To facilitate the operations of discovering and connecting to a BLE contactless reader/writer, a concept of favorite devices has been introduced.
+To facilitate the operations of discovering and connecting to a Bluetooth Low Energy contactless reader/writer, a concept of favorite devices has been introduced.

 The Device Manager has a property to configure in a persistent way the favorite